-Costa Mesa has accepted almost $600,000 in federal government stimulus funds to help city and county residents who are on the brink of losing their homes, housing, or apartments.
+Various Orange County non-profs receive federal government funds to help city and county residents who are on the brink of losing their homes, housing, or apartments.
 The money is being provided on an annual basis from ESG grants or the government’s Homeless Prevention and Rapid Re-Housing Program.

 The housing assistance program is primarily for individuals and families that are on the brink of facing eviction and becoming homeless.
 Money is even available for people who are currently homeless to help pay for storage or security deposits costs.

-The federal government funds would be used to provide short-term rental assistance, help for paying electric and heating bills, money for security deposits, hotel and motel vouchers.
+The federal government funds are used to provide short-term rental assistance, help for paying electric and heating bills.
+There may also be money for security deposits, hotel and motel vouchers.
 Or Orange County CA families can access free legal services, and housing searches.
 However mortgage assistance is not included.

-The local charities and organizations that will be disbursing the funds include Mercy House ((714) 836-7188), which runs a homeless prevention program, and SPIN ((714) 751-1101), which assists local residents who need help finding housing.
+The local charities and non-profit organizations that will be disbursing the funds include Mercy House ((714) 836-7188), which runs a homeless prevention program, and SPIN ((714) 751-1101), which assists local residents who need help finding housing.
 Other Orange County California agencies (such as those listed below) may also assist.

 People who apply for the grants will need to provide various forms of identification, including a birth certificate and credit report, and also proof of employment through pay stubs and details on their hardship.
 Residents of Orange County must also show bills or statements from landlords, lease agreements, copies of utility bills, or some other forms showing proof of city and count residence.